AleksHuc/DF-Labs/en/lab10/lab10.md

     c: 5

 Now we will specify our initial program as a string program `stacky.c`.
-The string is obtained by writing the program in the compiler with the `gdb` tool and writing it as a string from the `xor %rsi,%rsi` command up to and including the line after the `call` command.
+The string is obtained by writing the program in the compiler with the `gdb` tool and writing it as a string from the `jmp    0x114e <main+41>` command up to and including the line after the `call` command.

     gcc program.S -g -o program